 Free Legal Evaluation

-Flitter Milz has pursued several matters against lenders that have improperly repossessed vehicles, and the collectors that have made contact with the borrower about auto loan deficiencies through the use of violating collection tactics.
+Flitter Milz has pursued several matters against lenders that have improperly repossessed vehicles, as well as the collectors that have used violating tactics in the collection of auto loan deficiencies.